ippontech/blog-usa/posts/serverless-architectures.md

 We can indeed find similarities between some PaaS services, such as Heroku, which offers on the fly deployments of our application, triggered by a simple command execution.
 However, these do not yet provide the abstraction level necessary to be considered Serverless.
 We always need to overallocate resources to ensure the healthy execution of our application or system.

 ### Containers
 Containers are becoming increasingly popular these days, especially since Docker.
 We can indeed find some similarities between FaaS and containers.
-But remember, FaaS offers a layer of abstraction such that we no longer have the notion of a system process, as opposed to Docker which is based on the notion of an unique process.
+But remember, FaaS offers a layer of abstraction so that we no longer have the notion of a system process, as opposed to Docker which is based on the notion of an unique process.

 Among these similarities, we find the argument of scaling up.
 This functionality is readily  available at the container level with systems such as Kubernetes, Rancher or Mesos.
-In this case we can ask ourselves the question of why use FaaS when we can use containers ?
+In this case we can ask ourselves the question of why use FaaS when we can use containers?

 It is important to know that despite the buzz surrounding them, it is still immature and many companies are still struggling to shift their containers infrastructure into production.
-In addition, container-level scaling systems are still far from reaching the maturity of the FaaS, even if this gap tends to narrow itself with the introduction of new services such as Horizontal Pod Auto Scaling for Kubernetes or systems like AWS ECS (Elastic container service).
+In addition, container-level scaling systems are still far from reaching the maturity of the FaaS, even if this gap tends to narrow itself with the introduction of new services such as Horizontal Pod Auto Scaling for Kubernetes or systems like AWS ECS (Elastic Container Service).

 Finally, the choice of technology will depend on the use case.